lorne-univ/proxfleet/README.md

 ### Prerequisites

--Docker installed on your system
+- Docker installed on your system

--All project files in the proxfleet/ directory
+- All project files in the proxfleet/ directory

 ### Build the Docker Image

 Navigate to the project directory and build the image:

 ```bash
 cd proxfleet/
 docker build --platform linux/amd64 -t proxfleet:latest .